Search Efficient Binary Network Embedding: Experiments

-For each network, the direction of links is ignored. \textbf{Cora}, \textbf{Citeseer}, \textbf{BlogCatalog}, \textbf{Flickr}, and \textbf{DBLP(Subgraph)} are used to evaluate the performance of the binary node representations learned by BinaryNE on node similarity search, including search precision, query time and memory usage. \textbf{DBLP(Full)} is used to investigate the scalability of node similarity search with BinaryNE binary codes.
+Table \ref{dataset} summarizes the statistics of the networks.
+For each network, the direction of links is ignored. \textbf{Cora}, \textbf{Citeseer}, \textbf{BlogCatalog}, \textbf{Flickr}, and \textbf{DBLP(Subgraph)} are used to evaluate the performance of the binary node representations learned by BinaryNE on node similarity search, including search precision, query time, and memory usage, as well as on \jy{node classification and node clustering}. \textbf{DBLP(Full)} is used to investigate the scalability of node similarity search with BinaryNE binary codes.